tliron/prudence/QUICKSTART.md

 indeed from other applications using the same cache backend.

 You might be wondering how we can add a "construct" hook when using a JST file, which only has a "present" function.
-We can simply use the "prudence.hook" function instead of "prudence.hooks" and use multiple files. `resource.js` could look something like
+Instead of the "functions" property we can use properties named for the individual hooks. `resource.js` could look something like this:
-this:

     prudence.create({
         type: 'resource',